|The Very Revd David Monteith

 Canon Pastor and Sub-Dean

 Tel: 0116 261 5333 – Alison Adams has lived in Leicestershire for most of her adult life.
 Before coming to the Cathedral in 2013 she managed the Chaplaincy in Glen Parva Young Offenders Institution, a role she thoroughly enjoyed.
 Prior to that, for several years, Alison happily ran the Bloxham Project, a long-established national organisation focussing on school chaplaincy, pastoral care and spirituality.
 Alison’s background is teaching and, for some years, she taught locally at Beaumont Leys School, first as Head of Music and then as Head of Maths, before moving on to Nottinghamshire as a Deputy Head.
 Alison studied first at Girton College, Cambridge, then Birmingham, Sheffield and Nottingham Universities.
-She has been happily married to John for many years, whom she met through music.
+Before his death, she was happily married to John for many years, whom she met through music.
 She finds it a great privilege being Grandma to five lively school-age children, whom she sees frequently and takes on holiday.
 Leisure activities include concerts and theatre-going, together with travel and reading.

 |The Revd Canon Dr Johannes Arens